WELCOME TO BEES FOR TREES

 The hive also includes a hatching box made of cardboard.
 Its purpose is to store the cocoons of the Red Mason Bee over the autumn and winter.
 The structure has the perfect hatching conditions for the cocoons.
 After the autumn-winter period, the bees leave the box after breaking the seal.

 The segregation comb is made of acid-resistant stainless steel.
 It is used to remove cocoons from the wavy plastic plates.
-This solution accelerates the removal of the cocoons by about tenfold.
-First remove the with parasites infected cocoons with a tweezer and then the healthy ones with the comb.
+This tool accelerates the removal of the cocoons considerable.
+However any infected cocoons should be removed with a tweezer before the healthy ones are removed with the comb.
 Poor separation can lead to infection of the whole bee population by parasites within 3 years.

 The hatching box is made of cardboard and is used to store bee cocoons.
-The cocoons have the ideal condition to hibernate in it.
-After breaking the seal in spring, the brood bees can leave the box freely.
+In it the cocoons have the ideal conditions to hibernate.
+After breaking the seal in spring, the hatched bees can leave the box freely.
 After the release of the bees, it must be burned with the cocoon residues.
-This is essential in order to reduce the incidence of native parasites (e.g. mites) possibly on subsequent generations.
+This is essential in order to reduce the possible contamination of subsequent generations with native parasites (e.g. mites).

 - You buy only once a beehive (mini or standard version) and the cocoons of the Red Mason Bee.